 The Garden Club of Irvington-on-Hudson is one of 200 member clubs of The Garden Club of America, a 100-year-old national volunteer organization with approximately 18,000 individual members around the country.
 GCA’s mission is to stimulate the knowledge and love of gardening, hold educational conferences, and improve and protect the environment through programs and action in the fields of conservation and civic improvement.

-Members of the Garden Club of Irvington enjoy a full schedule of meetings, workshops, flower shows, and civic and fundraising projects right here in the Rivertowns.
-Our field trips take us to the finest public gardens and nurseries all around the New York tri-state area.
+Members enjoy a full schedule of meetings, workshops, flower shows, and civic and fundraising projects right here in the Rivertowns.
+Our field trips take us to public gardens and nurseries all around the New York tri-state area.

-We invite you to browse through our activities over the last few seasons:
+We invite you to browse through our activities: